Family Volunteering -

 How will I be contributing?

 The goal of the project is for marine conservation volunteers to consistently gather data on ocean megafauna, to keep the national whale shark and manta ray databases current.
 You will collect population data, tag and measure animals, monitor environmental conditions, take id photos and record behaviour.
-Marine volunteers will also monitor coral reefs and work in the mangrove forests, plus participate in the programme’s microplastic removal project.
+Marine family volunteers will also monitor coral reefs and work in the mangrove forests, plus participate in the programme’s microplastic removal project.

 What makes this project ethical?

-The project’s primary goals include:
+The family volunteer projects primary goals include:

-- Coral reef and estuary preservation; the project have achieved great success in the protection and preservation of the local reefs and mangroves (marine forests).
+- Coral reef and estuary preservation.
+The project have achieved great success in the protection and preservation of the local reefs and mangroves (marine forests).
 Volunteers play a vital role in the ongoing conservation of the estuary and associated marine and coastal wildlife.

-- Humpback whale research; southern Mozambique’s waters are the winter breeding ground of large numbers of humpback whales.
+- Humpback whale research.
+Southern Mozambique’s waters are the winter breeding ground of large numbers of humpback whales.
 The programme here collects information on behaviour, acoustics, genetics and demographics, and is building a photo-id database of individual whales.
 One of the uses of the data is to counter the ‘scientific whaling’ argument, that you must kill a whale in order to determine its age.

 The legendary beaches of Tofo and Barra boast some of the world’s best diving and snorkelling, and is a world-renowned scuba mecca.

 Mozambique has stringent marine conservation laws to protect as much of the ocean as possible.
 It is the ideal place to see Africa’s marine Big 5 – whale sharks, manta rays, hammerhead sharks, reef sharks and sea turtles.
 The area is home to one of the largest concentrations of whale sharks in Africa, where 50-strong congregations are not uncommon.